nialov/fractopo/README.rst

    # Plotting is done by plot_ -prefixed methods
    network.plot_trace_lengths()

-Network analysis is also available as a command-line script but using the Python interface (e.g. ``jupyter lab``, ``ipython``) is recommended when analysing ``Networks`` to have access to all available analysis and plotting methods.
+Network analysis is also available through the ``fractopo`` command-line interface but using the Python interface (e.g. ``jupyter lab``, ``ipython``) is recommended when analysing ``Networks`` to have access to all available analysis and plotting methods.
 The command-line entrypoint is **opinionated** in what outputs it produces.
 Brief example of command-line entrypoint:

 .. code:: bash